 Our review of 188bet looks at every aspect of the site to help punters make an informed decision about whether or not they want to open a 188Bet account.
-We’ve rated them with a B grade overall – which means they are a solid online bookmaker.
+We’ve rated them with a 2.5 star grade overall – which means they are a solid online bookmaker but with some issues.

-188Bet is regulated and licensed by the Isle of Man, therefore meaning that they are governed by a professional organization that ensures that the integrity of the site is maintained.
+188Bet is regulated and licensed by the Isle of Man government and NOT the UK Gambling Commission.
+The fact that they are governed by a professional organization ensures that the integrity of the site is maintained.
 This regulation ensures that:

 - All minors are prevented from accessing the services that the site offers, so as to protect them from the risks associated with gambling.